Robyn Clay-Williams: Military service

 From January to December 1993 Flight Lieutenant Williams undertook training at the International Test Pilots School in the United Kingdom.
 She was a dux of the course.
 Upon graduation Williams became the RAAF's first female test pilot, and served with the Aircraft Research and Development Unit.
 She reviewed large quantities of technical documentation as part of the RAAF's acquisition of twelve Lockheed Martin C-130J Super Hercules aircraft.
 Her familiarity with the type led to a posting to the United States in 1995 where she was the resident project test pilot for the process of accepting the aircraft into RAAF service.
 The posting was originally scheduled to be for one year, but turned out to be for five years due to problems with the aircraft's design and the need to test modifications.
 As part of the testing process Williams found that the C-130J's head-up display had been installed at a height which made the aircraft unsuitable for the majority of female military pilots, including herself.
 Rectifying this problem required changes to the aircraft's cockpit and control systems which she was involved in testing.
 She met her husband David Clay in the United States, and was seven months pregnant when she signed the documentation to accept the RAAF's final C-130J.

 Clay-Williams returned to Australia in 2000, and was promoted to the rank of Wing Commander shortly afterwards.
 She remained a member of the C-130J Project Office until becoming the commanding officer of No. 85 Wing.
 She left the RAAF during 2003.
 Historian Alan Stephens has written that Clay-Williams "enjoyed a brilliant career" with the RAAF.

 In 2021 Clay-Williams was one of 10 RAAF personnel whose experiences were highlighted as part of the celebrations of the Air Force's centenary.

 Academic career

 After leaving the RAAF, Clay-Williams completed a doctorate which involved developing a crew resource management-based approach to training in the healthcare sector.
-As of 2021, she was an Associate Professor at Macquarie University's Centre for Healthcare Resilience and Implementation Science and had completed more than 80 peer reviewed outputs.
+As of 2021, she was an associate professor at Macquarie University's Centre for Healthcare Resilience and Implementation Science and had completed more than 80 peer-reviewed outputs.
+She was promoted to professor in January 2024.

 Clay-Williams' academic areas of interest include "teams and teamwork, decision-making, leadership, simulation, resilience engineering, and usability test and evaluation of medical devices and IT systems".